-- develop, create and display visual solutions that communicate the student-directed focus, a different concept and the contemporary context - research and experiment with visual language, expression and media to communicate focus, concept and context - reflect on new knowledge, art-making approaches and practices that demonstrate an aesthetic understanding when evaluating and justifying decisions - resolve and communicate intended meaning through artwork/s and artist's statement/s.
+- development of visual solutions relevant to the student-directed focus, a different concept and the contemporary context - research and experimentation with visual language, expression and media to communicate focus, concept and context - reflection on new knowledge, art-making approaches and practices that demonstrate an aesthetic understanding when evaluating and justifying decisions - resolution and communication of intended meaning.
 Resolving is the point where communication of meaning and understanding is clearly evident.
 It demonstrates synthesis of ideas as a result of researching, developing and reflecting.
-Characteristics of resolved work in Project - inquiry phase 3 include - evidence of depth of research, development and critical reflection - communication of personal aesthetic - a degree of 'finish', showing knowledge, understanding of media and technical skills - end-points are reached
+Characteristics of resolved work in inquiry phase 3 include - evidence of depth of research, development and critical reflection - communication of personal aesthetic - a degree of 'finish', showing knowledge and understanding of media and technical skills - end-points are reached - concept, focus, contexts and media areas are used to solve complex problems of visual language and expression.